Best car flashlights

 - Get a flashlight with a beacon mode.
 This mode will blink once every few seconds and lasts long enough for a rescuer to locate your position if you’re far away

 - Get a colored flashlight so you can easily find it in your car, or outside.
-Don’t get one with camouflage colors
+Don’t get one with camouflage colors…just saying

-- If you have some space left, include a headlamp in your emergency kit as well
+- If you have some extra space, include a headlamp in your emergency kit as well

 - Keep in mind: two is one, and one is none